You’ve got a great script to launch a stellar campaign. Hire the right voice over talent for your media project—and it can be a game changer.

 Tip: Ask whether there are any added charges if they record from an outside studio.

 You’ll need to know if the talent is available for your project and confirm that they can meet your deadline.
-If so, find out if the talent has any plans to be away soon after your scheduled session.
+If so, find out if there are any plans to be away soon after your scheduled session.
 You want to be sure you can book your talent again if retakes or revisions are needed.

-There’s nothing worse than getting a perfect read, only to find a talent unavailable a day or two later—when you need to get them back in the studio for a revision.
+There’s nothing worse than getting a perfect read, only to find a talent unavailable a day or two later—when you need them back in the studio for a revision.

-Ask the talent if any exclusivity issues or conflicts with a competitor preclude them from working with you.
+Ask if any exclusivity issues or conflicts with a competitor preclude them from working with you.

 Inquire about whether the talent offers buyout terms or if their voiceover requires renewal after a specific period.
 Many license their voice in 13-week increments.
 Then, clients extend their usage for the next 13 weeks, and so on.